INTENS-FI/intens/simulink/README.md

 in the same directory as the input model.
 Simulix produces version 2.0 cosimulation FMUs.

+If you are working interactively in Simulink you can also build a zip package from there (Ctrl-B) and run make afterwards to build from zip to FMU.

 For simulation I have used [FMPy][].
 It is rather rudimentary and somewhat buggy.
 It is simple to install though, as its dependencies are few and readily available.